 We have regular fire drill practices to familiarise children with safe escape routines and assembly points in the event of fire.
 Visitors are advised that the Fire Assembly point is at the bottom of the playground away from the main building.
 There are designated Fire Wardens on each of the three floors.

 We encourage parents to use the ‘Schoolcomms’ system for online payments for school dinners and for when larger amounts of money is paid to school e.g. residential trips.
 We do hope parents will take up the opportunity to use this system as it makes payments to school easier as access/payments can be made 24 hours a day, 365 days a year.

 For those unable to make online payments, cheques provide the safest alternative – payable generally to Kells Lane Primary School (or Gateshead Council for School Meals only) or cash.
-Please send any cheques or cash for dinner money, on Monday morning, in an envelope or purse clearly labeled with your child’s name and class.
-The current cost of a school meal is £2.00 per day (correct as at March 2015).
+Please send any cheques or cash for dinner money, on Monday morning, in an envelope or purse clearly labelled with your child’s name and class.
+The current cost of a school meal is £2.40 per day (correct as at September 2020).

-If you have any concerns regarding the system please do not hesitate to contact Mrs Robson on 0191 4334142.
+If you have any concerns regarding the system please do not hesitate to contact Mrs Long on 0191 4334142.

 CHARGING FOR SCHOOL ACTIVITIES